Seafarer Mama/Karen is a Life Coach who uses labyrinths as a tool for personal growth and transformation for both herself and her clients.

-Who Are We in this World?
+Who Are We in This World?

 Our present era of the twenty-first century is at the height of the information age, and perhaps still climbing.
 We are constantly bombarded with so much data that it's a miracle more people haven't just shut down completely.
 Though, instead of shutting down, many keep themselves going in a state that isn't entirely awake or engaged.
 To cope, we walk through life with a persona that may or may not reflect who we really are, which leads to rampant loneliness despite being surrounded by so many other humans who are also trying to get by.
-Unfortunately, sustaining such a state of existence holds heart-breaking consequences.
-The results are exhaustion, trauma, addiction, cancer, suicide or chronic illnesses, and perhaps a combination of those.
+Unfortunately, sustaining such a state of existence holds heartbreaking consequences.
+The results are exhaustion, trauma, addiction, failed relationships, cancer, suicide or chronic illnesses, and perhaps a combination of those.

-Our Power is in Our Awareness
+Our Power Is in Our Awareness

 Amidst all of the modern world's confusion, we still have the power to redefine our lives, to reinvent ourselves when we feel we've lost our way.
 As long as we're breathing and can move around on our own, it's not too late!